Last Updated September 15, 2020

 Precious metal spreads here, while not as narrow as in Hong Kong, are not unreasonable.

 And unlike Hong Kong, you can find a wide selection of coins, including silver (which Chinese investors tend to shun).
 Plus, in comparison to Hong Kong’s much-ballyhooed facility called The Storage that has shut down to foreigners, Singapore has an array of storage options.

 However, most major banks in Singapore don’t sell precious metals – and the one that does (UOB) only does so for account holders.
 Plus, you can’t get a retail bank account at UOB as a foreigner unless you join their Privilege Banking program with a minimum S$350,000 (US$280,000).

-Fortunately, bullion shops are popping up in addition to the pawnshops that sell gold.
-On news of the recent drop in gold prices, residents in Little India formed a veritable mob on such shops seeking to stock up on gold.
+Fortunately, bullion shops are popping up in addition to the pawn shops that sell gold.
+Upon hearing the news of the recent drop in gold prices, residents in Little India formed a veritable mob on such shops seeking to stock up on gold.

-BullionStar is run by veteran gold experts and offers precious metals storage in a high-security Singapore vault.
+BullionStar in Singapore is run by veteran gold experts and offers precious metals storage in a high-security Singaporean vault.

 Bullionstar has space in a segregated facility where each customer’s purchases are stored in their own private, sealed bag; none of the bags contain name identification of the owner.